 Innovation comes from the Latin word "novus" (new).
 The main characteristic of innovation is novelty and change through new ways of doing or producing something.
 Innovation is defined as a mental process to create something new, whether in the form of products, materials, services or processes.
 In fact, innovation is an analysis or combination of several concepts that did not exist before (Kao, 2002).
 Innovation is a change in the process or development of knowledge to achieve better results.
 Gray, Matear, & Matheson (2002) stated that a firm's ability to innovate will guarantee its ability to compete.
 The degree of innovation of a firm can be identified from the type of innovation, such as new products, new production methods, or the exploitation and development of new markets (Schumpeter & Redvers, 1934).
-Each of these dimensions can be developed into a statement item (Liao et al., 2007): product innovation related to new product development; market innovation related to the development of new markets are adopted into new production operations or services to improve efficiency and quality.
+Each of these dimensions can be developed into a statement item (Liao et al., 2007): product innovation related to new product development; market innovation related to the development of new markets or market segments and new marketing methods; and related process innovations are new elements that are adopted into new production operations or services to improve efficiency and quality.